-Queen Dugu Jialuo -- Smart and Monogamous Worshiper
+Queen Dugu Jialuo — Smart Empress and Monogamous Worshiper

-In ancient Chinese history, a man could have a wife and many concubines, as long as they could afford.
-Therefore, the Polygamy had been quite common in the noble and wealthy family.
+In ancient Chinese history, a man could have a wife and many concubines as long as he could afford it.
+Therefore, Polygamy was quite common in noble and wealthy families.

 Moreover, as a Monogamous worshiper and Polygamy challenger, Queen Dugu Jialuo was also quite well known for her jealousy.

 Dugu Jialuo was born into a noble family in the North and South Dynasties, a separate era when kingdoms kept fighting against each other.